lucianjames/TorPlusPlus/README.md

 # TorPlusPlus
 C++ header for talking to a TOR hidden service.

+## Still in development!
+This project only started existing a couple hours ago, lots of functionality is yet to be implemented.

 ## Platform support
 Currently, I have this header set up for windows exclusively.
 Will add linux support in the future™